top of page

 2. Qualification of Staff

-Counselors and social workers must be qualified and registered with appropriate boards to ensure they have thorough skills to provide treatment.
-Staff that are also in recovery must be sober for at least 3 years in order to lead any counselling session.
+Counsellors and social workers must be qualified and registered with appropriate boards to ensure they have thorough skills to provide treatment.
+Staff that are also in recovery must be sober for at least 3 years to lead any counselling session.

 3. Medical Processes